SimplGy/simplgy.github.io/README.md

 To add a project:

 Same as above, but put it inside `projects/_posts`.
 This tells jekyll to categorize them as `project` but keeps things separate since I don't usually want to treat projects as blog posts.

+## Projects

+These go in `projects/_posts`.
+I use the `{{content}}` tags for the headers since they're complex html, and put description text and other values in the yml front matter.
+It's almost all configuration based except for the copywriting and the header fanciness.